bimobject/docs/docs/documentation/epd/creating-an-epd.md

 ## Impact handling section

-This section includes settings and data on how the environmental impact is handled.
-All of these sections directly correspond to numbered sections in the EPD report.
+This section includes settings on how the environmental data should be reported.
+All the data here directly corresponds to a numbered section in the EPD report.

 ![Image of the impact handling section](/images/epd/impact-handling.jpg)

-It is split into five areas:
+It is split into four areas:

+- A4 - Transportation
+- A5 - Installation
+- B1-B7 - Use stage
+- Set included stages, set country

 ### A4 - Transportation

 This area contains all data regarding the transportation of the products in the EPD.

-You can add the products that should be included in the report by clicking the `Add transport` button in the top right corner of the area.
+You can edit the transports included in the EPD by clicking the edit button in the top right corner of the area.
+This will open a sidepanel listing all the transports included in the EPD.

-To edit a transport, click the pen icon in the top right corner of the transport.
+To edit a transport in, click the pen icon in the top right corner of the transport (in the sidepanel).

-To remove a transport, click the trash can icon in the top right corner of the transport.
+To remove a transport, click the trash can icon in the top right corner of the transport (in the sidepanel).

 ### A5 - Installation